alexanderbazhenoff/ansible-collection-linux/roles/bareos/README.md

 Bareos or third-party components are not included in this role: e.g.
 [manual installation of php required](https://blog.remirepo.net/post/2019/12/03/Install-PHP-7.4-on-CentOS-RHEL-or-Fedora) instead of wrong versions by default like on Oracle Linux 8.7 or Fedora 45.
 - No Bareos resources like devices, storages, jobs, pools are possible to add.
-Only bareos file daemon add which is most common.
+Only Bareos file daemon add which is most common.
 - Remove file daemon from Bareos server using this role is not possible.
 Some existing job configs might be linked with this filedaemon.
 Bareos server will not start after force remove until you delete or change job configs.
 Anyway there is